brightsign/fakerest-test/README.md

 ## Submission

 Please just submit the URL of the public GitHub repository you used for this assignment.
+If you don't already have a GitHub account you can sign up for one for free.

+In the GitHub repository please include:

+- a README suitable to document your work
+- the AI agent instruction file you used, if any (e.g. [CoPilot Instructions](https://docs.github.com/en/copilot/customizing-copilot/adding-repository-custom-instructions-for-github-copilot) or [Cursor Files](https://github.com/PatrickJS/awesome-cursorrules))
+- MOST IMPORTANT:  a file "PROMPTS.md" of all the prompts you used to generate the code for this assignment